-Cruz Lizarraga (who is using an alias for this interview) came to the U.S. over twenty years ago from a small town near Mazatlán, Mexico, where everyone knew everyone, and they all shared in the workings of the community.
+Cruz Lizarraga,who is using an alias for this interview, came to the U.S. over twenty years ago (before 2002) from a small town near Mazatlán, Mexico, where everyone knew everyone, and they all shared in the workings of the community.
 It was a peaceful, seemingly idyllic place, but Cruz wanted an education but couldn’t have one and was told he’d have to move to the U.S. to get a better life.
 He moved to California initially, then found his way to Nevada where he’s lived ever since.
 At the time of the interview, he was in his forties and remained undocumented.

 Soon after arriving in Carson City, Nevada, Cruz began working two jobs, and managed to save enough to bring his wife over.
 With one child from a previous relationship [as he told us outside the interview], eventually they had four more children.
 In the U.S., Cruz has consistently been working two jobs so his wife could always be a stay-at-home mom.
 Cruz had everything planned out when he left Mexico, including the sacrifices he would have to make, and he achieved everything he set out to do; his oldest child graduated from UNR and the second and third are current college students.
 The others are in high school and middle school.